 2 tsp salt

 2 tsp black pepper

 ¾ cup Square Mile Cider Co.
 Original Hard Apple Cider

 2 lbs flaky white fish such as cod, de-boned and cut into 1-2 inch wide strips

 Tartar sauce (optional, for serving)

-Heat frying oil in deep fryer or large pot with tall sides (about a ½ inch more oil than your tallest piece of fish—my thickest piece of fish was about an inch, so I had 1-½ inches of oil) to 375 degrees.
+Heat frying oil your Best Deep Fryer or large pot if you don’t have a fryer.
+It needs tall sides (about a ½ inch more oil than your tallest piece of fish—my thickest piece of fish was about an inch, so I had 1-½ inches of oil) to 375 degrees.

 Meanwhile, whisk ½ cup flour, ½ cup cornstarch, salt, pepper, garlic and cayenne in a large bowl, then whisk in cider until just combined.
 Do not over mix.
 Batter should be thick and smooth.
 Mix remaining flour and cornstarch in a separate shallow dish.

 When oil is hot enough, in batches of four at a time, dip fish pieces in batter, let excess batter drip off, then dredge in flour and cornstarch mixture and gently place fish in oil.
 Cook for 5-8 minutes, until they’re dark golden brown on the outside and flipping at least once while cooking to ensure even cooking.
 Fish out (pun totally intended) with a pair of metal tongs and place on a wire cooling rack, letting oil excess oil drip onto a paper towel.
 Allow frying oil a minute or two to heat up again between batches.

 Serve over a pile of fresh, salted fries with a side of tartar sauce, a lemon wedge and a light sprinkling of fresh chopped parsley on top.